arvimal/Corty/README.md

 [Daisho](https://en.wikipedia.org/wiki/Daish%C5%8D) in Japanese literally means `big-little`.

-It was used to denote the pair of Japanese swords, Katana and Wakizashi worn by the Samurai as a symbol of their social status as well as to serve in war.

 ### How it works?

 As of now, Daisho will have to be started in a terminal where it will wait for tasks to be input.